 We carried out this survey in partnership with Ravenshead Parish Council to learn more about who needed housing, and what type of housing should be provided in the future in Ravenshead.
 We wrote to all 2,366 households in the parish, and got 532 replies, which is a good return rate.
 We found that there was a need for both affordable rented and affordable ownership housing, and that the largest group of people who needed rehousing were older people, many of whom would like to downsize or access supported housing now or in the future.
 The results of the survey will influence how we deal with any future development in Ravenshead.

 This survey was carried out across the East Midlands in order to give information on health and safety hazards, the Decent Homes Standard, energy efficiency, fuel poverty, empty homes and other issues relating to housing, the environment and deprivation.
-In Gedling it took a sample of 2852 privately owned dwellings, which was approximately 7% of the private rented stock then in the Borough.
+In Gedling it took a sample of 2852 privately owned dwellings, which was approximately 7% of the private stock then in the Borough.
 The survey was funded by the Regional Housing Group of the East Midlands Regional Assembly, and was carried out by PPS Group.
-Detailed data from the survey is available online, as tables, reports and maps, through Housing Intelligence for the East Midlands.
+Detailed data from the survey is available as tables, reports and maps, through Housing Intelligence for the East Midlands.
+This site requires a subscription, so please contact us to discuss what data you need.

 This document helps Nottinghamshire County Council and the NHS Clinical Commissioning Groups to plan for the health and wellbeing needs of people in Nottinghamshire, now and in the future.
 It is also very relevant to our work in planning to meet specialist housing needs, such as housing for older people, or people with mental health problems.
 The assessment is divided into sections relating to children (available here and updated in 2010) and adults and older people (available here and updated in 2012).